sporeprotocol/spore-docs/docs/tutorials/1-create-your-first-spore.md

 </TabItem>
 </Tabs>

-Get your private key with the follow command by replacing `<lock-arg>` with your lock_arg ☝ and `<extended-privkey-path>` with where you want the key to be stored on your device.
+Get your private key with the following command by replacing `<lock-arg>` with your lock_arg ☝ and `<extended-privkey-path>` with where you want the key to be stored on your device.
 We’ll need it later when constructing the transaction.

 <Tabs>
 <TabItem value="bash" label="Command">